Interactive Voice Response (IVR) explained

-The chance of fraud is ever-present in the digital world, which is why it's vital to test that the IVR application is not compromised or vulnerable.
+- Verification: The chance of fraud is ever-present in the digital world, which is why it's vital to test IVR application, making sure it is not compromised or vulnerable.
 The IVR application will always verify a caller by asking security questions like date of birth, secret words known only to the user, and other relevant information to verify the caller's identity.

-In this global market, it's important that IVR automation encompasses a broad selection of languages, and can be tested properly to ensure that they work with all users.
+- Correct language: In this global market, it's important IVR automation encompasses a broad selection of languages and can be tested properly to ensure they work with all users.

-In-depth testing is needed for all end flows in the system, and it's crucial to validate that all prompts are related to the correct flow.
+- IVR workflow: In-depth testing is needed for all end flows in the system, and it's crucial to validate all prompts are related to the correct flow.
 All too often a customer is misdirected and ends up hearing prompts unrelated to their initial inquiry.
 For example, if a caller has lost a credit card or wants to report a debit or credit card stolen, this is time-sensitive and serious.
-The IVR needs to play the prompt related to that issue so that it can be resolved quickly, or risk serious ramifications.
+The IVR needs to play the prompt related to this issue so it can be resolved quickly, or risk serious ramifications.